SLMNFFT/AI-M42/README.md

 pedalboard

 License:
 M42 - V0.1 is provided for personal and research use only.
 Commercial use is strictly prohibited without prior written approval from the author.
-For commercial licensing inquiries, please contact [your email or contact method].
+For commercial licensing inquiries, please contact [slimfatti@gmail.com].